 I do use a micro bevel but I have to say, I have mixed feelings here.

-Every tool I use regularly has a 25° primary bevel and a 30° micro (or secondary) bevel, (see pic).
+Most of my tools have a 25° primary bevel and a 30° micro (secondary) bevel, (see pic).

-The other benefit of a secondary bevel is that the edge has more strength to it, it’s less of a fine point so it’s harder to chip although it still does.
+The edge has more strength and it’s less of a fine point so it’s harder to chip although it still does.

-I find that I end up working both bevels just to end up with the result I’m looking for which defeats the object.
+I find that I end up working both bevels which defeats the object.